audulus/docs/docs/nodes.md

 The `expr` node is the most versatile node.
 It does math and basic programming operations.

+Double clicking on any input will create an `expr` node.

 You enter equations into the `inspector panel`, pictured below.
+You do not need to add an `=` sign after your expression.

 <img src="img/nodes_reference/math/expr/expr_inspector.png"
 alt="expr node inspector panel"